MSP-LTER/stewmap/events.md

 <div class="event-box">
   <div class="event-date">Saturday, August 16, 2025</div>
   <div>
-    Stop by for happy hour and explore results from our 2024 survey to see how your organization fits into the broader Twin Cities tree stewardship community.
+    Stop by for happy hour and learn about how your organization fits into the broader Twin Cities tree stewardship community.
   </div>
   <div>
     <span class="event-highlight">3 PM – 6 PM</span> —